shorebirdtech/docs/docs/guides/flavors/android.md

 shorebird patch android --flavor internal
 ```

-We can validate the patch by re-launching the internal release.
+We can validate the patch by visiting [Shorebird console](https://console.shorebird.dev/) then select the internal release or re-launching the internal release.

 :::note
 If you are testing locally, you don't need to re-run `shorebird preview` -- just re-launch the app from the device or emulator directly.